-We cannot guarantee that participants will win contracts or undergo rapid acquisition with defense agencies.
+We cannot guarantee that participants will secure contracts or undergo rapid acquisition with government agencies.
 However, we’re here to help facilitate the contracting process as new contracts are a primary goal of Hyperspace Challenge.
-We do know that startups who have participated in similar programs have gone on to contract with the defense community or have their technology purchased by defense users they met during their respective programs.
+We do know that many startups that have participated in our program have gone on to contract or have their technology purchased by government users they met during their respective program.

 - Business Development Lead (CEO for many startups)

 - Technical Lead (CTO for many startups, understands overall capabilities of the company’s technology[ies])

 - Product Lead / Developer (i.e. team member working under Technical Lead who is hands-on with the code)

 For university teams:We are interested and committed to building lasting relationships with universities.
 With that in mind, we do ask that teams have a faculty member committed to participating in the program.
 Beyond that, we are flexible with how a team is constituted.
 We do value creating opportunities for students at all levels (undergrad, graduate, and PhD), so if there aren’t any on the team, we’d appreciate learning if the team would be open to including them, and how a team would plan to accomplish that.

 Our program is dedicated to ‘customer discovery’, with potential government partners.
 As a university team, expect to participate in the webinars we host with startups about how to work with the government and identify opportunities.
 Teams will have a chance to meet one-on-one with potential government partners who are interested in working towards new solutions.
 We are also adding components to the program that are unique to what a university team is looking for, like grant resources and introductions to networks within the government dedicated to supporting research.

 The time commitment is similar to that required for startups, but we do not expect the full university team to be present in every meeting.
 We do ask that universities work as a team and designate appropriate participants and team leaders.